Dream Into It: Release and promotion

 The then unnamed album, set to release in April, was first announced on 21 January 2025 through a humorous video in which he can't go anywhere without having somebody quote his own lyrics to him.
 The album's name, Dream Into It, was revealed on Billy Idol's website, along with the release of its first single, "Still Dancing", on 26 February 2025.
 A music video, directed by Steven Sebring, was released the same day, while Avril Lavigne, Alison Mosshart and Joan Jett were confirmed to make guest appearances on the album.
 Idol also announced that it would be a concept album reflecting on his life story and disclosed the track listing.

 A second single, "77", was released three days before the album on 22 April, along with an animated music video.
 This was Avril Lavigne's first song of 2025, though she has no writing credit and is absent from the vinyl and CD releases of the album.
 The song was a minor success, and reached No. 37 on the US Adult Pop Airplay charts.
 Both singles were released by BFI Records, while Dream Into It itself was released by Dark Horse and BMG on 25 April.
 A commercial success in Europe, its highest positions were No. 3 on the Swiss Albums chart, and No. 2 on the German Albums chart.

 Dream Into it is currently being supported by the It's a Nice Day to...
 Tour Again! tour, announced the same day as the album on 21 January.
-The summer tour with Joan Jett and the Blackhearts is produced by Live Nation, and started on 30 April in Phoenix, Arizona and will end on 25 September in Los Angeles, with a European leg between June and July.
-Fan ticket and VIP package pre-sales for the tour began on 22 January, while general tickets were made avaialble two days later on 24 January.
-Five dollars from every ticket sold to the Los Angeles show at Kia Forum is being donated to the American Red Cross to support Southern California Wildfire Relief.
+The summer tour with Joan Jett and the Blackhearts is produced by Live Nation, and started on 30 April in Phoenix, Arizona and ended on 25 September in Los Angeles, with a European leg between June and July.
+Fan ticket and VIP package pre-sales for the tour began on 22 January, while general tickets were made available two days later on 24 January.
+Five dollars from every ticket sold to the Los Angeles show at Kia Forum was donated to the American Red Cross to support Southern California Wildfire Relief.

+On June 2, 2026, Billy released a video for "John Wayne", featuring Alison Mosshart.
+Like the "Still Dancing" video it was directed by Steve Sebring.
+Billy told that the video "was inspired by our mutual love of westerns and spaghetti westerns while also playing homage the great masters like Leone and Warhol.
+And having Alison on the track made it 3x better - we did it first at the Hoover Dam and I thought wouldn’t it be great to have this version on the “Dream Into It” record.
+Much love to Alison for bringing an incredible spirit to this song and video".